Hi, I’m Tor Grønsund. This is me at 5 years old on an IBM 5150. The first PC.

 I grew up in an entrepreneurial home in the south of Norway and was fortunate enough to be exposed to the world of computers at an early age.

-Caught by the dot-com boom and immersed with how Internet search put the world at my feet, I’d go on to study Information Science and Informatics to learn about how people create, search, use, and share information.
+Caught by the dot-com boom and amazed with how Internet search instantly put the world at my feet, I’d go on to study Information Science–at the intersection of Informatics and Media Science–to learn about how people search, use, and share information.

 A methodologist is one who studies methodology.
 A methodology is the system of methods and principles used in a particular discipline.
-My discipline happens to lie at the intersection of design and communication of early stage-stage innovation.
+My discipline happens to be new media innovation.
+I would love to learn about yours.